colgm/colgm/README.md

 4. array type like `[i32; 128]` (feature for self-host compiler)
     - syntax like `var a: [i32; 128] = [1, 2, 3];`
     - syntax like `var a: [i8*; 128] = ["foo", "bar", tmp];`
-5. switch statement should be mapped to `switch` in llvm